alexbhatt/win10setup/README.md

 # allows us to run Administrator: PowerShell in Windows Terminal with password
 	choco install gsudo
 ```

 ## [Git](https://git-scm.com/downloads)
 Git is essential for version control.
-Both [GitHub](https://github.com/alexbhatt) and the internal [GitLab](https://gitlab.phe.gov.uk) use the same installation.
+Both [GitHub](https://github.com/alexbhatt) and the internal [GitLab](https://gitlab.phe.gov.uk/alex.bhattacharya) use the same installation.

 ```powershell
 # Administrator: PowerShell/cmd
 	choco install git
 ```

-Open and the config file
+Open and the config file and add the following to the profile.
 ```bash
 # GitBash
 	vim ~/.gitconfig